 Thanks to the widespread health awareness, people have started taking their health more seriously in recent years.
 But not everything is clear regarding health and finess, and misinformation abounds.

 In most European countries, universal healthcare is provided by the state, whereas in places like the US, people have to pay for it themselves.
-The US is not alone in this — if anything it resembles the developing world.
-For instance, a health insurance policy in India is not free or government-sponsored.
-People buy it as per their insurance needs.
-But regardless of whether or not you have healthcare, prevention trumps treatment, and the best thing you can do is to try to stay as healthy as possible.
-This is where exercise steps in.
+The US is not alone in this — if anything it resembles the developing world in this regard.

 Being inactive and stationary has drastic health implications.
 Our bodies are designed to be used.
 Our ancestors used to exert themselves while performing various activities like gathering food.
 In true sense, they used to make optimum use of their bodies.
 No wonder they used to be more fit and than we are today.